kbase/narrative/docs/install/dockerhub_builds.md

 ~~~
 If the regression tests complete, then docker images are built and pushed into Dockerhub as kbase/narrative:$TAG and kbase/narrative_version:$TAG where $TAG corresponds to the the branch ("latest" is substituted for master)

 These images can be built locally and run using the docker_image Make target.
 The narrative image can then be run locally using Docker, with the CONFIG_ENV environment variable used to tell the narrative which stanza of the config.json file to use for service endpoints.
+This is implemented through a golang text/template in the src/config.json.templ file, which is rendered by the entrypoint dockerize program into src/config.json.

 As an example, the following docker command will bring up a narrative container configured to use CI service endpoints:
 ~~~
 docker run -it -e CONFIG_ENV=ci -e VERSION_CHECK=https://narrative.kbase.us/narrative_version -p 8888:8888 kbase/narrative:dockerize
 2018/06/01 21:46:53 Setting effective gid to 65534